Model of Professional Training

 CAPS embraces a practitioner-scholar model of training which emphasizes an experiential component (“learning by doing”), while integrating empirical literature into the practice of psychology.
 We believe becoming a skilled professional in psychology is a lifelong process that requires self-awareness, a desire for personal growth, openness to feedback and change, and a passion for learning.

-We integrate the practitioner-scholar model with training that is sequential, cumulative, and graded in complexity.
+We integrate a practitioner-scholar model of training that is sequential, cumulative and graded in complexity.
 During orientation, interns attend seminars that utilize evidence-based practices and draw upon the empirical literature.
 As interns begin to take on a clinical caseload, they are able to incorporate what they have learned during orientation into their clinical practice.

 By the end of the internship year, interns will be prepared with the knowledge, awareness, and skills of a generalist.
 Our interns are well prepared for careers in either university/college counseling centers, community mental health, or private practice.